 Alpaca’s team consists of developers, traders, and brokerage business specialists, who collectively have decades of financial services and technology industry experience at organizations such as FINRA, IBM, EMC, Greenplum, Wealthfront, Lehman Brothers, UBS.
 Alpaca is led by Yoshi Yokokawa (CEO), Hitoshi Harada (CTO), John Torola (COO/CCO), and Luke Lonergan (Chief Architect).
-Our investors include a group of well-capitalized investors including Global Brain, the biggest Japanese independent venture capital firm, as well as highly experienced industry angel investors such as Joshua S. Levine (former CTO/COO of ETRADE) and Eric Di Benedetto (a fintech angel investor with more than 30 IPO and M&A exits), and several YC alumni angels.
+Our investors include a group of well-capitalized investors including Y Combinator, Global Brain, the biggest Japanese independent venture capital firm, as well as highly experienced industry angel investors such as Joshua S. Levine (former CTO/COO of ETRADE) and Eric Di Benedetto (a fintech angel investor with more than 30 IPO and M&A exits), and several YC alumni angels.
 Additionally, members of Berkeley Angel Network and two biggest Japanese banks (MUFG and SMBC) are investors in Alpaca.

 Who Is Alpaca For?